 Individuals seeking a Vermont license should review the material from either the Vermont Agency of Education or Vermont Department of Motor Vehicles to determine courses required for a license from either agency.

-*Tuition and fees are established by the University System of New Hampshire Board of Trustees and may be adjusted at any time.
+*Tuition and fees are established by the USNH Board of Trustees and may be adjusted at any time.

 Textbooks are required for several of these courses.
 Books are available through the Keene State College Bookstore, and can be ordered and shipped by visiting keene.bncollege.com.
 The Bookstore accepts all major credit cards as well as Barnes and Noble Gift Cards.
 For questions about text books, please contact the Bookstore directly at 603-358-2651.

-For more information, contact the Driver Education Program Coordinator, Gary Guzouskas by email, or at 603-903-9925.
+For more information, contact the Driver Education Program Coordinator, Rick Heuslein by email at Rick.Heuslein@keene.edu or by phone at 603-903-9925.